 You’ve likely seen someone lugging around a gallon of water at the gym, school or work before.
 And sure, you understand the importance of staying hydrated, but is drinking a gallon of water a day really necessary?

 Dietitian Beth Czerwony, MS, RD, CSOWM, LD, discusses what to know about this trend, how much water you should really be drinking and what factors influence your hydration levels.
 Plus, she offers practical advice about how to drink more water throughout the day.
-Learn more about okinawa flat belly tonic.
+Check out the latest Java burn reviews.

 Is drinking a gallon of water a day recommended?